-- Corresponds to the verison of the zope.interface package shipped as part of the Zope 3.2.0 release.
+Corresponds to the version of the zope.interface package shipped as part of the Zope 3.2.0 release.

-- Corresponds to the verison of the zope.interface package shipped as part of the Zope 3.1.0 release.
+Corresponds to the version of the zope.interface package shipped as part of the Zope 3.1.0 release.

-- Corresponds to the verison of the zope.interface package shipped as part of the Zope X3.0.1 release.
+Corresponds to the version of the zope.interface package shipped as part of the Zope X3.0.1 release.

-- Corresponds to the verison of the zope.interface package shipped as part of the Zope X3.0.0 release.
+Corresponds to the version of the zope.interface package shipped as part of the Zope X3.0.0 release.